 Martin traces the story from its origin in Switzerland in 1942 right up to the introduction of federal legislation in Canada earlier this year.
 Her account outlines the arrangements now in place in Belgium; the Netherlands; and the American states of California, Washington and Oregon; and she even finds time and space to mention the short-lived legislation in Australia's Northern Territory.

-As the tale unfolds, the book introduces us to the heroes, heroines and even the villains who have played their parts in bringing medical aid in dying out of the shadows as a subject that can now be discussed freely and openly throughout the Western world.
+As the tale unfolds, the book introduces us to the heroes, heroines and even the adversaries who have played their parts in bringing medical aid in dying out of the shadows as a subject that can now be discussed freely and openly throughout the Western world.
 Martin introduces us to Derek Humphry, author of Final Exit and founder of the Hemlock Society; Elizabeth Kübler-Ross, Swiss-born psychiatrist; Cicely Saunders, founder of the hospice movement in the United Kingdom; Véronique Hivon, lawyer and member of the Québec National Assembly, whose efforts were instrumental in getting right-to-die legislation passed in the province; Sue Rodriguez, victim of Lou Gehrig's disease, whose Supreme Court challenge to the then-existing assisted suicide laws narrowly failed in 1993; and Kay Carter, whose successful application to the Supreme Court in 2015 led to the introduction of right-to-die legislation in Canada.
 These larger-than-life players in the story of assisted dying are joined by many others noteworthy patients, politicians and physicians in Martin's tremendously comprehensive book.
-The villains, on the other hand, could be said to include the Catholic Church; bioethicist Margaret Somerville; and Dr. Jack Kevorkian, AKA Dr. Death, and his Thanatron.
+The players who obstructed choice, on the other hand, could be said to include the Catholic Church; bioethicist Margaret Somerville; and Dr. Jack Kevorkian.

 I was especially interested when Martin drew parallels between what's currently happening with assisted dying and the evolution of the laws surrounding therapeutic abortion.
 She mentions that it was once deemed unacceptable for a woman to have the right to choose control over her own fertility.
 Similarly, right-to-die advocates now fight for suffering individuals to have the right to exercise control over their own deaths.
 Equally noteworthy is the fact that the same organizations who now argue strenuously against right-to-die laws are the same ones that oppose abortion laws.